 In addition to offering teacher preparation coursework, many faculty teach courses in the Doctoral Program in Educational Leadership and/or for the department’s two master’s programs, which typically serve over 140 students a year: the fully online Master of Arts in Teaching (MAT) and the Master of Arts in Education–Curriculum and Instruction option (M.A.Ed.-C&I).
 These highly flexible master’s programs are tailored to students’ areas of professional interest and specialization.

 The Fresno State campus sits in the midst of the San Joaquin Valley, a valley rich in the traditions and representation of Native American peoples and cultures.
 We are grateful to be in the traditional homelands of the Yokuts and Mono peoples, whose diverse tribal communities share stewardship over this land.

-A background check (including criminal records check) must be completed satisfactorily for this position.
-Any offer of employment may be withdrawn, or employment may be terminated based upon the results of the background investigation.
+A background check (including a criminal records check) must be completed satisfactorily for this position.
+Any offer of employment may be withdrawn, or employment may be terminated based on the results of the background investigation.